django-ckeditor/django-ckeditor/README.rst

     CKEDITOR_UPLOAD_PREFIX = "http://media.lawrence.com/media/ckuploads/

-(If CKEDITOR_UPLOAD_PREFIX is not provided, the media URL will fall back to MEDIA_URL with the difference of MEDIA_ROOT and CKEDITOR_UPLOAD_PATH appended.)
+(If CKEDITOR_UPLOAD_PREFIX is not provided, the media URL will fall back to MEDIA_URL with the difference of MEDIA_ROOT and the uploaded resource's full path and filename appended.)

 Usage
 -----